 Great for beginners because they lay consistently of about 250 eggs per year – and you might even get blue eggs!
 (Or green, or pink…..it just depends on the genetics of the individual hen.)
 You can read more about Easter Eggers here and other blue egg laying breeds here.
 If you definitely want blue eggs, you can learn about Ameraucanas here and Araucanas here.

-Jersey Giants are a heritage chicken breed, and also one of the largest purebred chickens in the United States.
-They’re great egg layers producing at around 200 eggs per year.
+These big birds are a heritage chicken breed, and also one of the largest purebred chickens in the United States.

 Marans are pretty quiet, disease-resistant, and are cold-hardy chickens that don’t require a lot of work.
 The hens lay chocolate-colored eggs (although how dark they are will depend on the individual chicken).
 They’re great layers producing approximately 250 per year.